iana-org/dnssec-keytools/docs/assurance-cases.md

 - **Claim**.
 A claim is a true/false statement about a property of a particular object in a defined context.
 The context defines the scope of the claim.
 A claim may only hold true within the boundaries of that scope.
 Ambiguous or overloaded words are enclosed in brackets, which are further defined in the context, sub-claims or arguments.

 - **Argument**.
-An argument is a rule that provides the bridge between what is known or are assuming (sub-claims, evidence) and the claim being investigated.
+An argument is a rule that provides the bridge between what is known or are assumed (sub-claims, evidence) and the claim being investigated.
 The argument used depends on the available evidence and the nature of the claim.
 Note that *argument* is an overloaded word which is being used with a specific meaning in this context.

 - **Evidence**.
 Evidence is an artefact that establishes facts that can be observed and leads directly to a claim.
 In this project the test cases constitutes the evidence provided.